Jon Draud: Career

 In 1966, Draud left Holmes High School to be principle of Covington's Third District School.
 During this time, he served on the Crestview Hills city council for five years.
 From 1978 to 1997, he served as superintendent of the Ludlow Independent Schools district.

 Instead of seeking reelection in 1998, incumbent Richard Murgatroyd of Kentucky's 63rd House district chose to run for Judge/Executive of Kenton County.
 Draud won the 1998 Republican primary with 1,546 votes (45.36%) against John Clyde Middleton, the son of state senator Clyde Middleton, and John Link, the mayor of Edgewood.
 Draud went on to win the 1998 Kentucky House of Representatives election unopposed.
 During his tenure, Draud served as vice chair of the House Education committee.
 In 1999, Republican leaders attempted to recruit Draud to challenge incumbent Representative Ken Lucas of Kentucky's 4th Congressional District.
 However, he declined, citing his short tenure and desire to remain in the state legislature.

 Following the resignation of Commissioner Gene Wilhoit to become the executive director of the Council of Chief State School Officers, the Kentucky Board of Education initially selected Illinois educator Barbara Erwin as the next Kentucky commissioner of education.
 However, Erwin resigned from the position before she assumed office following questions about her leadership in previous districts and errors in her resume.
 Governor-elect Steve Beshear requested the board to conduct a new national search but the board declined, instead unanimously choosing Draud to be the next commissioner out of the remaining four finalists.
 He resigned from the Kentucky House on December 2, 2007, and assumed the office of commissioner on the next day under a four-year contract.

 In September 2008, Draud suffered a mild stroke which affected his mobility, and only allowed him to work three days a week.
 Subsequently, Draud resigned as commissioner on January 31, 2009, for health reasons.

 In 2010, Draud was elected as a member of the Kenton County Commission, representing the county's 2nd district.
+In January 2026, he announced that he would not be seeking reelection.